April Ferry

-April Ferry (born October 31, 1932) is a costume designer.
+April Ferry (born April Cecilia Gaskins; October 31, 1932 – January 11, 2024) was an American costume designer.
 She was nominated at the 67th Academy Awards for the film Maverick in the category of Best Costume Design.

-She won an Emmy Award for the costumes in the TV show Rome.
-She was also nominated for an Emmy in 1989 for the Hallmark movie My Name Is Bill W..

-In 2014, April received the Career Achievement Award at the Costume Designers Guild Awards.
+Ferry won an Emmy Award for the costumes in the TV show Rome.
+She was also nominated for an Emmy in 1989 for the Hallmark movie My Name Is Bill W. In 2014, she received the Career Achievement Award at the Costume Designers Guild Awards.

 In 2016, starting with season 6 of HBO's epic fantasy series Game of Thrones, she took over Michele Clapton's duties as the new costume designer for a majority of the season.
 Clapton eventually returned to the show as costume designer for the seventh season.

-She has over 45 credits, including a couple of films from the TV show The Rockford Files.
+Death

+Ferry died on January 11, 2024, at the age of 91.